moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **Actor:** Learner

 **Main Success Scenario:**
-1. The learner navigates to the login page.
+1. The learner navigates to the login page in the platform or app.
-2. The learner enters their email/username and password.
+2. The learner enters their email and password.
+3. The learner can choose to log in using social media accounts (Google, Github, LinkedIn) as an alternative.
-3. The learner clicks "Login."
+4. The learner clicks "Login."
-4. The system validates credentials.
+5. The system validates credentials.
-5. The system authenticates the learner and redirects to the dashboard.
+6. The system authenticates the learner and redirects to the dashboard.
-6. The learner sees their personalized dashboard with progress and recommendations.
+7. The learner sees their personalized dashboard with progress and recommendations.

 **Alternative Scenarios:**

 **A1.
 Incorrect Credentials**
 - At Step 4, if credentials are invalid, the system displays:
-  *"Incorrect email/username or password.
+  *"Incorrect email or password.
 Please try again."*

 **A2.
 Account Not Verified**
 - At Step 4, if the email is not verified, the system displays: